By Tech Powered Dad | June 24, 2022

 Also, if your calculator makes sounds, it has to be muted.
 If it has a paper tape printout feature, that has to be disabled (seriously, why would you bring an adding machines?)

 What Calculators Are Acceptable on the ACT?

 Most students have a Texas Instruments calculator.
 If you own a Texas Instruments calculator, you’ll be o.k. if you have one of the following:

 - TI-30 (including multiview)

-One last important note on the ACT rules–you are allowed to bring more than one calculator.
+One important note on the ACT rules; you are allowed to bring more than one calculator.
 You can only have one out at a time, but you can switch whenever you feel like it with the spare you have under your desk.
-It is strongly advised to bring a backup calculator in case your primary has a problem.
-For more info: ACT’s FAQ page
+I would strongly advise you to bring a backup calculator in case your primary has a problem.
+For more info: ACT’s calculator policy page.

 If you are looking for some additional ways to prepare for the ACT, check out my post on the best ACT prep courses.
 Regardless of whether you are looking for some last minute cramming or to bulk your skills up over the course of a weeks or months, there’s a program for you.
 Thinking of taking the SAT?
 Check out my post on calculators for the SAT.